yanferens/go-interview-practice/README.md

 Welcome to the **Go Interview Practice** repository!

 This repository contains a series of Go (Golang) coding challenges designed to help you prepare for technical interviews.
-Each challenge includes detailed instructions, automated tests, and per-challenge scoreboards to track your progress.
-Bash scripts are provided to streamline solution submission and testing.
+Each challenge includes detailed instructions, automated tests, learning materials, and per-challenge scoreboards to track your progress.
+Access challenges through our interactive Web UI or work directly with code files.

+## **Key Features**

+- 🌐 **Interactive Web UI**: Modern web interface with in-browser code editor and real-time testing
+- 📚 **Learning Materials**: Comprehensive Go concepts explanations for each challenge
+- 🧪 **Automated Testing**: Immediate feedback on your solution's correctness
+- 📊 **Scoreboards**: Track your progress and compare with others
+- 🔄 **Continuous Integration**: GitHub Actions workflow to validate submissions
+- 🎯 **Progressive Difficulty**: Challenges ranging from beginner to advanced levels

 ## **Table of Contents**